Marriage/Couples

 What To Expect:

 I encourage couples to see me together for the first session, after which a single individual session with each partner might be advised.
-Sometimes, I see only one individual in the relationship (perhaps because one partner refuses to come).
-In some cases, one person working on themselves is enough to transform a relationship.
+Occasionally, I see only one individual in the relationship (perhaps because one partner refuses to come).
+In some cases, one person working on themselves is enough to shift the dynamic.

-Session length varies between 60-80 minutes.
-Couples are free to come in for only a session or two if budget prohibits a longer commitment.
-They will learn valuable tools and perspectives regardless of how long they come.
+Session length varies between 60-75 minutes.
+Some couples can only come in for a few sessions because budget prohibits a longer commitment.
+They will learn valuable tools and perspectives regardless of how long they attend.

-During counselling, it’s likely that your connection with yourself, and hopefully your partner, will be deepened, the way you see your yourself and your partner will change, and what you see as possible for your relationship will transform.
+During counselling, our work is directed at improving your connection with yourself and your partner, and owning your own part in the disconnection.
+Ideally, the way you see your yourself and your partner will change, and what you see as possible for your relationship will transform.

 Goals:

-To improve your relationship with yourself (which is the template for all other relationships).
-To improve your view of your partner and what is possible for your relationship.
-To work toward intimacy that is built with compassion, realistic expectations, and effective communication.
+Goals include improving your relationship with yourself (which is the template for all other relationships), improving and expanding the way you see your partner, and identifying the box you may have put your relationship in.
+Other goals include much better communication, identifying expectations, and learning healthier personal boundaries.
+Work is toward greater intimacy that is built with compassion, realistic expectations, and effective communication.

 sig_imageidea2